rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 The Regent House is the principal electoral constituency of the university.
 It has more than 4500 members comprising university officers, heads of the depts, and fellows of the colleges.
 The Regent House elects one of the nominees as Vice-Chancellor from the list sent by the council.
-It is clear from the composition of the council that the direct stakeholders have a significant influence on the selection of the Vice-Chancellor.
-The Regent House performs the job of an oversight committee.
+It is clear from the composition that the direct stakeholders have a significant influence over the selection of the Vice-Chancellor.
+The Regent House basically performs the job of an oversight committee.

 Oxford University's structure is slightly different from that of Cambridge.
 It has a congregation and a council.
-The congregation performs the job of the Regent House like in the case of Cambridge University.
+The congregation performs the job of the oversight like the Regent House of Cambridge University.
 It consists of 4000 members drawn from the university's academic staff, the Heads of the Departments, and other members of the governing bodies of the colleges.
 The congregation is empowered to change the statutes and the regulations, electing members to the council and appointment of Vice-Chancellor.
-The congregation is like the senate of the University system in India, but not as politicized.
-Many members of the university senate system in India owe allegiance to parties, mainly the party in power in the state.
+The congregation functions like a senate of the University system in India.
+However, the congregation is not as politicized as the Senates.
+Many members of the university senates in India owe allegiance to the political parties.

 We studied the general framework for the appointments of the Presidents for the US universities.
 A President's role is different from that of a Vice-Chancellor of a university either in Europe or in India.
 The Presidents are the chief executive officers of universities.
 They work in close collaboration with the Provosts.
-The Provost is responsible for academic affairs.
-The faculty typically elects the Provost.
-The role of the President is to lead the fundraising efforts and foster a positive public image of the university and its academic community to the external world.
+The Provost is responsible for the academic affairs.
+The faculty typically elect the Provost.
+The role of the President is to lead the fundraising efforts, and foster a positive public image of the university and its academic community to the external world.

 A governing board of a university possesses fundamental legal authority over the university.
 Harvard University, for example, has two governing bodies: (i) Harvard corporation and (ii) The board of overseers.
 Harvard corporation is a seven- member executive body consisting of the President and the Fellows of Harvard College.
 The body of overseers consists of 30 members elected by Harvard degree holders.
 Two boards have joint committees for appointments.
-Even with so many checks and balances, Larry Summers had to step down from the president-ship in June 2006 (Nature vol 440, pp 8-9, 2006), due to intense criticism from the academics (Nature vol 433, pp 190-192).
-It does go on to so not everything is hunky-dory with US university system.
-However, it does not generally affect the university's faculty or academic programs.
+Even with so many checks and balances, Larry Summers had to step down from the president-ship in June 2006 (Nature vol 440, pp 8-9, 2006) due to intense criticism from the academics (Nature vol 433, pp 190-192).
+So not everything is hunky-dory with US university system.
+However, it never affects the university's faculty or its academic programs.

-In summary, the appointment of chief academic and executive officer of an institute of higher learning, the world over, is decided solely by the direct stakeholders.
-Leaders can not lead unless they have the complete confidence of the faculty and the students.
+In summary, world over the appointments of chief academic and executive officers of an institute of higher learning is decided solely by the direct stakeholders.
+The leaders can not lead unless they have the complete confidence of the faculty and the students.

 The Directors of IITs perform the combined role of a President and the Provost.
 Sadly, the chairpersons of IITs have only ornamental role.
 In the past, most of these persons were either retired bureaucrats or retired corporate executives.
-They use IIT tag only to enjoy perquisites or enhance their public image.
-None of them that I know of, have ever acted positively to further the cause of either the faculty or the academics.
-A few of these people sided with the MHRD when it wanted to dismantle IIT JEE during the UPA rule.
-The Chancellors of the state universities do not have any executive power.
+They use IIT tags only to enjoy perquisites or enhance their public image.
+None of them that I know of, have ever acted support the cause of either the faculty or the academics.
+A few of these people sided with the MHRD who wanted to dismantle IIT JEE during the UPA rule.
+They failed miserably primarily due to Senates of three older IITs, Kanpur, Delhi and Bombay.

+The Chancellors (the state Governers) of the state universities do not have any executive power.
 They act as instructed by the state politicians in power.
 So the situation at the State Universities is even more pathetic.
 In summary, neither IIT system nor the university system in India is politically or academically insulated.

 Let us focus exclusively on IIT system because IITs mainly drive India's talent pool.
 We think the roadmap to evolve a good selection process and the refinement of the same over time should start with the transparency in the method.
 One good thing that has happened is the practice of advertising the post.
 However, the process of selection still rests almost entirely with MHRD.
 The IIT
 Council acts as a proxy for the ministry of education.
-By extension, the person who becomes a Director is a proxy for the ministry.
+The person who becomes a Director by extension becomes a proxy for the ministry.
 It allows the minister and the education department to control the IITs by installing a pliable Director.
 The bureaucrats tinker with the academic policies at IITs in the mid-way.
-The senates of IITs have become nonfunctional bodies to put the stamp of approval for the award of degrees.
-It has adversely affected IITs' autonomy and functioning so
+The senates of IITs have become nonfunctional with exit of independent thinkers among the faculty.
+Its job is reduced to put the stamp of approval for the award of degrees.
+Nonfunctional
-that their brand value has declined consistently.
+Senates has adversely affected IITs' autonomy.
+It has eroded the brand value of IITs consistently.
 The deterioration has been pretty fast during the last 20 years.
-It has declined the stature of the academic community and overall degradation of the academic standards.

 We, therefore,  propose a revamping the Directors' selection process.
 Provisions for adequate safeguards should be made to preserve the institute's autonomy.
-The Directors do not act as proxies of the ministry of education.
+The Directors should not act as proxies of the ministry of education.
 For the starter, the faculty of each IIT should have a say in nominating the Director of IITs for the selection process.
 We propose as follows:

 - The board of IIT for which the director appointment is due should spell out the short-listing process followed,
 - The specific nominations made, the search committee's membership, and its report.